MicrosoftDocs/azure-docs/articles/cognitive-services/LUIS/luis-concept-batch-test.md

 LUIS lets you batch test using the LUIS portal and REST API.
 The endpoints for the REST API are listed below.
 For information on batch testing using the LUIS portal, see [Tutorial: batch test data sets](luis-tutorial-batch-testing.md).
 Use the complete URLs below, replacing the placeholder values with your own LUIS Prediction key and endpoint.

+Remember to add your LUIS key to `Apim-Subscription-Id` in the header, and set `Content-Type` to `application/json`.

 ### Start a batch test

 Start a batch test using either an app version ID or a publishing slot.
-Send a **POST** request to one of the following endpoint format:
+Send a **POST** request to one of the following endpoint formats.
+Include your batch file in the body of the request.

 Publishing slot
 * `<YOUR-PREDICTION-ENDPOINT>/luis/prediction/v3.0/apps/<YOUR-APP-ID>/slots/<YOUR-SLOT-NAME>/evaluations`